The Rise of Affordable Natural Skincare?

 I *really* love skincare, especially the natural kind.

-And while brands who put an emphasis on natural or organic ingredients have been around for years, their products often tended to be on the more expensive side of the skincare divide.
+And while brands that put an emphasis on natural or organic ingredients have been around for years, their products often tended to be on the more expensive side of the skincare divide.

-But thankfully no longer: Enter the rise the of affordable luxury.
+But thankfully no longer: Enter the rise of affordable luxury.